 - Water: There is a spigot located next to the restrooms.
 Fill up everything that you have as this will be your last easy place to fill water.
 Seriously, everything you got.
 Don’t push off tomorrow with a half full water bottle, as you’ll only be creating work for yourself down the road.

-- Camp: Your day zero camp is just downstream.
+- Camp: Your camp (called Night Zero Camp) is just downstream.
 Between the ramp and camp is 0.1 miles of flat water.
 There is no need to rig to flip when you float to your camp.